 WordPress recommends splitting the framework from the outside of a theme’s house.
 Frameworks such as Thesis or Genesis provide the theme’s functionality.
 The outside of a theme house is called a child theme, or as Thesis calls it, a skin.
 Frameworks can be updated regularly to add features and to take care of changes in WordPress.
 The same can be said of child themes and skins, though they seldom break – it’s the framework that is responsible for all the internal operations.

 As discussed above, WordPress recommends splitting out the theme framework of the “house” from the outside of the house.
-The Thesis framework provides the basic functionality for the Network Family of themes, which make up what you see on the outside of the house.
+The Thesis framework provides the basic functionality for our themes, which make up what you see on the outside of the house.
 And like any house, it’s the framework that holds it all together.

 The Thesis framework for individual sites can be purchased separately from DIY Themes.
 A Thesis client license is included in all our installations.

 We have found over the years that most business people do not want to tinker with their themes.
 They would rather use their time making money.
 The Network themes have a carefully designed layout that has proven to be very popular with businesses.
 The fonts are matched precisely for weight and contrast.
 Of all the people who have tested our themes, none have complained about the layout or the fonts.

 However, if you do want layout, font or other modifications, they can be done quickly and inexpensively.
 See the Custom Modifications page for more information.

 Most non-Thesis users call a website a theme, and have no idea that Thesis calls their themes “skins.”
 To call the Network Family skins would confuse most visitors, so we call them “themes” to better communicate.